HawiCaesar/stagehand-example-claudeai/README.md

    1. Keringet Mineral Water Refill 20L (Refill Only) priced at 595 with 1 quantity only
    2. Delivery is Ksh 200
    3. The total is Ksh 795
-- Take a screenshot and save if on my desktop
+- Take a screenshot and save it on my desktop

 ### Video in action
 https://drive.google.com/file/d/196QiVcCZiJ8AMU21dZfP71qOgOFAU1SX/view?usp=sharing